neuvector/docs/user/pages/10.updating/01.updating/docs.md

 To update to a new version of NeuVector from the command line.

-<strong>Important</strong>: To pull images from registry.neuvector.com instead of docker hub, replace the neuvector in the image name (e.g. registry.neuvector.com/controller:4.2.2)
 ```
 kubectl set image deployment/neuvector-controller-pod neuvector-controller-pod=neuvector/controller:4.2.2 -n neuvector
 kubectl set image deployment/neuvector-manager-pod neuvector-manager-pod=neuvector/manager:4.2.2 -n neuvector